khaldoun-xyz/standard/docs/plan.md

 ### Stage 1: Build a talent hub

-At its core, Khaldoun is a technology company that will need to maintain growth for a long time.
+At its core, Khaldoun is a technology company that wants to foster growth for a long time.
 Sustaining this core requires access to a supply of highly-educated technologists
 (e.g. software developers, data scientists, data engineers,